 With all these variations in colors and patterns and the inevitable combinations, it can be difficult to know where to start in finding the right Bengal to bring home.
 We’ve put together this comprehensive guide to Bengal colors and patterns to help you identify and choose from the wide varieties available.

-Bengals come in three standard, breed-recognized colors but can also come in a variety of “unrecognized” colors.
+Bengals come in three standard, breed-recognized colors but can also come in various “unrecognized” colors.
 While these colors are found in most domestic cats, the combination of color and unique patterning makes for a visually stunning animal.
-The spots or marbling can be in various shades and intensity and will give a beautiful contrast that is not found in other domestic cat breeds.
+The spots or marbling can be in various shades and intensities and display a beautiful contrast not found in other domestic cat breeds.

 The standard recognized colors of Bengals are brown, silver, and snow, and unrecognized colors can include charcoal, blue, and melanistic (solid black), as described by TICA.

 Brown Bengals are one of the most popular varieties and can be found in color range variations that include descriptions like golden, creamy, honey, caramel, red, and orange, with an orange-brown or butter coat being the preferred standard base coat.
 This base coat is usually beautifully contrasted with dark chestnut or black markings, which can be varied solid rosettes or marbling and can also be tricolor, typically a dark outline with graduated shades of the brown inside.